August 1st - Sonoma Valley, California

 Which way do I go??

-given a second chance.
-Don't worry she only backed over the guy in the picture, everyone else dove out of her way just in the nick of time.
+a second chance.
+Don't worry, she only backed over the guys in the picture.
+Everyone else dove out of her way in time.

 Picture #2 - Cat apparently was so excited to race that he wasn't sure which direction the car was supposed to go once he made it to the staging lanes.